ThamerD/alert-triage-mini-view/README.md

   `useState`.
 Pure functions (`filterAndSort`) sit in `lib/` and are memoized at the page level.
-- **Side drawer over modal.** Keeps the list in view while reading the detail - standard SOC pattern, matches Splunk SOAR / Chronicle / Sentinel.
+- **Side drawer over modal.** Keeps the list in view while reading the detail.
+Standard SOC pattern, matches Splunk SOAR / Chronicle / Sentinel.
 - **Static `public/alerts.json` fetched on mount** rather than imported as a module.
 Mimics a real API call and makes it trivial to swap for a backend.
 - **Severity-driven visual scan-ability.** Red/orange/amber/slate left bar on every row, plus colored severity badge.
 - **Keyboard-first.** `j`/`k` navigate, `1-5` set status, `/` focuses
   search, `Esc` closes the drawer, `?` toggles a cheatsheet.
-SOC analysts triage hundreds of alerts per shift - keyboard navigation is the single biggest throughput win and a baseline expectation in tools they already use.
+SOC analysts triage hundreds of alerts per shift, and keyboard navigation is the single biggest throughput win and a baseline expectation in tools they already use.
 - **`createdAt` shown as relative time** ("4m ago", "2h ago") with a 30-second tick.
 Absolute timestamp is shown in the drawer.

 ## UX improvement (the bonus)

-Two things, picked together: **severity-colored rows + full keyboard shortcuts**.
-Rationale - a triage shift is two motions, scanning the queue and acting on a focused row.
-Color handles the scan; the keymap handles the act.
-Either alone is a noticeable miss; both together is what makes mass triage feel light.
+**Full keyboard shortcuts.** `j`/`k` to walk the queue, `1-5` to set status on the focused alert, `/` to jump into search, `Esc` to close, `?` for a cheatsheet.
+SOC analysts triage hundreds of alerts per shift and live on the keyboard.
+Cutting the mouse out of the inner loop is the single biggest throughput win in a triage UI.

 ## How I used AI coding agents